GetRayo/website/README.md

 # website
 👏🏼 Rayo's new, shinny and awesome website.
-Built with React.
+Built with Vue.